bmwcarit/joynr/wiki/java_mqtt_clients.md

 # Java MQTT Clients

-By default joynr uses MQTT as its transport layer.
-In order to communicate from a Java joynr runtime with the MQTT broker, you have a choice of using the Paho MQTT client or the HiveMQ MQTT Client.
+If you want to use MQTT as joynr's transport layer, then you have a choice of using either the Paho MQTT client or the HiveMQ MQTT Client.

-If you use the JEE Integration, then this will use the HiveMQ MQTT Client.
+If you use the JEE Integration, then this will automatically use the HiveMQ MQTT Client.

 ## Choosing the client in Java